 While flow states may not be the answer to all your problems, they can make a huge difference in your career.
 If you’d spent your Monday morning in flow, you would get many more things done than usual.
 You wouldn’t feel like you are barely keeping up, but rather succeeding and being in control.
 In fact, a 10-year study conducted by McKinsey & Company found that top executives are 5 times more productive in flow states.
 According to that research, if everyone could increase their time in flow by 15 to 20%, workplace productivity would likely double.

 High-performance expert Steven Kotler also links flow to faster learning.
 Citing a military study from DAPRA, Kotler discussed the findings that snipers who trained in a flow state reached an expert level in half the time.
 When it comes to work-life, this can nurture more efficient training and development.
 It can also limit the constant distractions that often block our creativity.

 How to Enter a Flow State?

 By now, you know that, when it comes to your career goals, flow states can make a positive difference.
-When you are in flow, you experience serenity, a distorted sense of time, lack of awareness of your physical needs, deep focus, total control over the situation and outcome, amongst other factors.
+When you are in flow, you experience serenity, a distorted sense of time, a lack of awareness of your physical needs, deep focus, and total control over the situation and outcome, amongst other factors.